-One of the most popular decorations in the Philippines is the parol, a bamboo pole or frame with a lighted star lantern on it to represent the star that guided the Wise Men.
-Most people stay up all night on Christmas Eve into Christmas Day, with Christians attending “Simbang Gabi” or Christmas Eve mass followed by a midnight feast called Noche Buena.
+One of the most popular decorations in the Philippines is the parol, a bamboo pole or frame with a lighted star lantern on it to represent the star that guided the biblical Wise Men.
+Most people stay up all night on Christmas Eve into Christmas Day, with Christians attending “Simbang Gabi,” or Christmas Eve mass, followed by a midnight feast called Noche Buena.

-Christmas is one of the biggest four holidays in the country, with the other three being the birthday of Buddha, the New Year and the Mid-autumn Festival.
-Young people crowd Nguyen Hue avenue in Ho Chi Minh City to enjoy a light show on Christmas Eve.
+Christmas is one of the biggest four holidays in the country, with the other three being the birthday of Buddha, the New Year and the Mid-Autumn Festival.
+In years past, young people crowded Nguyen Hue avenue in Ho Chi Minh City to enjoy a light show on Christmas Eve.
 In Hanoi, people gather around St. Joseph Cathedral to do the same.

 Christianity is not widespread in the country, so Christmas is celebrated more in a commercial form.
 Japanese people eat a “Christmas cake” which is a sponge cake with whipped cream and some fruit as toppings.
 Instead of Santa Claus, there is “Hoteiosho,” an old man with a big sack and eyes in the back of his head, which is why children have to behave when he is around.

 Christmas Day is celebrated as a public holiday as Christianity is a major religion in South Korea.
 Money is given as gifts, cards are passed around and bridges over Han River in Seoul are lit up with decorations.
 The capital city also boasts other light shows besides the lights on the bridges in the city center.

-Christmas is usually another work day, with celebrations held as a private affair between families and friends.
+Christmas is usually another workday, with celebrations held as a private affair between families and friends.
 Young couples will often celebrate the holiday more with gift exchanges between couples.
 A tradition that is becoming popular is the giving of apples on Christmas Eve.
-The word for apple in Mandarin, píngguǒ, sounds like the word for peace, which is similar to the translation of Christmas Eve, Ping’an Ye, meaning peaceful or quiet evening.
+The word for apple in Mandarin, “píngguŏ,” sounds like the word for peace, which is similar to the translation of Christmas Eve, “Ping’an Ye,” meaning peaceful or silent evening.